wipeey/wipeey/README.md

 ---

 A cybersecurity enthusiast willing to progress and improve in various domains.
 Currently practicing on platforms like TryHackMe and RootMe.
 Trying to avoid tutorial hell.
-Mr. Robot fan.
+Mr. Robot and Terry Davis fan.

 IT Student.
 Learning C++, Java and Python.
 Still working on some scripts/softwares to be uploaded in order to share my progress to others.
 Not addicted to coffee yet.